kearnz/autoimpute/README.md

 complex_lm.summary()
 ```

-For a deeper understanding of how the package works and its available features, see our [tutorials](https://kearnz.github.io/autoimpute-tutorials/).
+For a deeper understanding of how the package works and its available features, see our [tutorials website](https://kearnz.github.io/autoimpute-tutorials/).

 ## Versions and Dependencies
 * Python 3.6+